 A very common pathology experienced by some men with diabetes is the consistent inability to achieve and maintain penile erection sufficient for adequate sexual relations, or erectile dysfunction (ED) (56,57).
 Indeed, ED is three times more prevalent in men with type 1 or 2 diabetes than in non diabetic men, it occurs at an earlier age in diabetic males, and its effects increase with the duration of the disease.
 The pathophysiology of ED in diabetes is not well understood, but associated neuropathy or vascular and endothelial dysfunctions are considered the most important factors (57), given that ED is predominantly a vascular disease.
 It has been estimated that 50-75% of diabetic men have ED of some degree.
-The mechanisms for ED in men with diabetes are endothelial dysfunction, dysfunction of the nitric oxide (NO) pathways (down regulation of NO synthase and degeneration of nitrergic nerves), dysfunction of other signal transduction pathways, corporal smooth muscle degeneration, and tissue remodeling (58,59).
-Sexual stimulation activates the nonadrenergic, noncholinergic nerve and activates the neural NO synthase/cGMP pathway.
-The release of NO facilitates the relaxation of penile cavernosal arteries and resistance arterioles, which causes vasodilation, and increases blood flow to the corpus The blood flow cavernosum. increased stimulates the endothelium lining of the lacunar spaces of the corpus cavernosum to release endothelial NO from the endothelium synthase.
-These biochemical NO and physiological processes result in trabecular smooth muscle relaxation and expansion of the sinusoids within the corpora cavernosa, leading to penile engorgement.
+The mechanisms for ED men with diabetes are endothelial dysfunction, dysfunction of the nitric oxide (NO) pathways (down regulation of NO synthase and degeneration of nitrergic nerves), dysfunction of other signal transduction pathways, corporal smooth muscle degeneration, and tissue remodeling (58,59). stimulation activates the adrenergic, noncholinergic nerve and activates the neural NO synthase/cGMP pathway.
+The release of NO facilitates the relaxation of penile cavernosal arteries and resistance arterioles, which causes vasodilation, and increases blood flow corpus to the blood flow The increased cavernosum.

+stimulates the endothelium lining of the lacunar spaces of the corpus cavernosum to release endothelial NO from the endothelium synthase.
+These biochemical physiological processes result in trabecular smooth muscle relaxation and expansion of the sinusoids within the corpora cavernosa, leading to penile engorgement.
 This expansion of the corpora cavernosa against the tunica albuginea results in venoocclusion and trapping of blood under pressure.
-This process referred to as the 'venoocclusive' is mechanism.
+This process referred to as the 'venoocclusive' mechanism.
 Neural and endothelial NO synthases are regulated by androgens.
-In addition, the tissue histo-architecture is dependent on androgens.
-Thus. anv perturbations or alterations in the neural, erectile vascular or tissue fibroelastic properties will contribute to ED, by altering the veno-occlusion mechanism (60).
+In addition, the tissue histo-architecture is dependent androgens.
+Thus, on perturbations or alterations in the neural, erectile vascular or tissue fibroelastic properties will contribute to ED, by altering the veno-occlusion mechanism (60).
 Also, in diabetes it has been shown that endothelium dependent smooth muscle relaxation is impaired, thus leading to ED via smooth muscle dysfunction in the microvasculature tree of the penis.